eagle-head/timekeeper-countdown/docs/advanced-usage.md

 export default CountdownWithAutoPause;
 ```

-In this example, the countdown is automatically paused after 30 seconds, using `setTimeout` to trigger the pause action.
+In this example, the countdown is automatically paused after 30 seconds, using `setTimeout` to trigger the `timer.pause()` method.

 With these advanced usage examples, you can extend the functionality of the **Timekeeper Countdown** library to handle custom time formats and time-based events in your applications.